corda/corda-docs/content/en/docs/cenm/1.4/signing-service.md

 If your plugin does not sign requests immediately, you can easily return a tracking id (`String` type) and the Signing Service will keep checking whether the plugin has already signed that particular request.

-That's why the plugin interfaces contain new methods called `check*SubmissionStatus()`.
+That is why the plugin interfaces contain new methods called `check*SubmissionStatus()`.
 If your plugin simply does not support asynchronous signing you can ignore these tracking functions and just return `null`.
 This way the Signing Service will know that the plugin is not asynchronous and will not force tracking the request.